-Just in time for summer, we've rounded up of our favorite spots from across Brooklyn that feature ample outdoor space, serve delicious food, and welcome families with children.
-If you're in the mood for variety, we've included a mix of cuisines: Japanese, Mexican, Cuban, Southern comfort and of course, pizza and New American.
+Just in time for summer, we've rounded up our favorite spots across Brooklyn featuring ample outdoor space, serving delicious food, and welcoming families with children.
+If you're in the mood for variety, we've included a mix of cuisines: Japanese, Mexican, Cuban, southern comfort, and, of course, pizza, barbecue, and new American.

 Adults and children will thrill at the stunning views of Manhattan from the rooftop deck at Alma.